liamli99/NodeJS/Notebook.md

 However, if we load 'express-async-errors' which can autamatically catch errors (rejected or thrown) in async function and pass them to the next error-handling middleware, then we only need to keep the code in 'try'!!!

 (3) For all errors that occur in sync/async function, we can use `next` to directly pass the error to error-handling middleware!
-Pay attention that since the error-handling middleware includes res.send/res.json, if there is further execution after next that also includes res.send/res.json, we must write `return next` to exit the function!
+Pay attention that if there is further execution after next, we must write `return next` to exit the function to prevent further execution!
+This is similar to res.send/json!
 Different from `next`, `throw` can exit the function immediately!

 # MongoDB